 Most artist would tell you that they draw inspiration from almost everything they get in contact with on a daily basis and I can't speak otherwise.
 However, certain things just stand out better than others to me at least, and my most outstanding sources of inspiration have been my family and friends.
-Above all I have a mind on a mission and sometimes I'm surprised by what that inner person makes me discover about myself and my environment.
+Above all, I have a mind on a mission and sometimes I'm surprised by what that inner person makes me discover about myself and my environment.

 How did you get to where you are now and what more do you hope to achieve?

-So my family is very religious, in fact my father is a pastor and I worked with him closely to get a full understanding of why he is so dedicated to serving his people and what inspires him.
+So my family is very religious, in fact, my father is a pastor and I worked with him closely to get a full understanding of why he is so dedicated to serving his people and what inspires him.
 What I realized was that as a person, he had come to terms with himself as a creation owing everything to his Grand Creator.
-He is very passionate and devoted, and of course that rubbed off on me.
-I feel there's a need for true Gospel Artists in our community, who understand the changing time and can communicate with people in every level regardless of any social barriers.
+He is very passionate and devoted, and of course, that rubbed off on me.
+I feel there's a need for true Gospel Artists in our community, who understand the changing time and can communicate with people at every level regardless of any social barriers.
 My motto is: It's more than music to me, it's a call to action, to heal, inspire and ultimately lift up God's Name.

 What would you like to be remembered for?